Matrix Decomposition-Based Approach to Estimate the STARTS Model: STARTS Model and Estimation

 Bayesian estimation treats all model parameters as random variables and evaluates their posterior distributions given the observed data.
 The posterior distribution can be evaluated by

 where $L(\bd{\theta}|\bd{Y})$ represents the likelihood and $p(\bd{\theta})$ denotes the prior distribution.

-L$\ddot{\mathrm{u}}$dtke et al. (2018) demonstrate with simulations that the Bayesian approach with weakly informative prior distributions avoided estimation problems and also had desirable properties in terms of the bias and RMSE.
-However, if a prior distribution is not specified appropriately (i.e., strongly deviates from the true parameter), the Bayesian approach can result in largely biased parameter estimates.
+L{\"u}dtke et al.\ (2018) demonstrated through simulations that Bayesian estimation with weakly informative prior distributions could avoid estimation problems while also exhibiting desirable properties in terms of bias and RMSE.
+However, they also showed that when the prior distribution is not specified appropriately (i.e., strongly deviates from the true parameter), the Bayesian approach can result in largely biased parameter estimates.

 Ideally, a specification of informative priors should be accompanied by a sensitivity analysis that tests how sensitive the resulting parameter estimates are to different specifications of the priors (L$\ddot{\mathrm{u}}$dtke et al., 2018).
 Especially when the sample size is small, the prior specification has a greater influence on the estimation results, and researchers should seriously consider conducting a sensitivity analysis (L$\ddot{\mathrm{u}}$dtke, et al., 2018).
 However, conducting sensitivity analyses that involve changing various parameter settings can be complex and may lead to an increase in computational cost.
 They also noted that one limitation of the Bayesian approach was that it showed a tendency to produce coverage rates that were too high.